jaredx64/manta-engine/README.md

 # Additional Build Information:

 Manta does not use precompiled headers or static/dynamic linkage for the engine "library."
-Rather, sources are compiled directly as a part of the project executable.
+Rather, engine sources are compiled directly into the project executable.

 The reasons for this are:

-- Caching of builds is already done in the boot.exe and build.exe stages (with C++ compilation caching provided by ninja)
+- Build caching is already done in the boot.exe and build.exe stages (with C++ compilation caching managed by ninja)
 - The build tool generates C++ boilerplate for various runtime systems (assets, objects, graphics backend) which would cause frequent rebuilds of precompiled headers
-- The engine library code will likely be updated continously alongside project code (until the engine matures)
+- The engine library code will likely update continously alongside project code (until the engine matures)
 - Compile times are already quite fast due to restrictions on C++ STL includes, "unofficial" C headers for development builds (USE_OFFICIAL_HEADERS = 0), and general project structure
 - It is easier to reason about, understand, and maintain a system when it is simpler

 This may change in later versions of the engine, but for now it is structured this way.

-Anecdotally (on my machine) I can do a clean build + compile (no cache) of boot.exe, build.exe, and the game.exe in roughly 500ms (~100 translation units) with both MSVC and Clang++ on the "release" configuration.
+Anecdotally (on my machine) I can do a clean build + compile (no cache) of boot.exe, build.exe, and the game.exe in roughly 1 second (~100 translation units) with both MSVC and Clang++ on the "release" configuration.

 # Graphics System